 About CompTIA A+

-CompTIA A+ certification is widely recognized as the foundational credential for IT professionals.
+About CompTIA A+CompTIA A+ certification is widely recognized as the foundational credential for IT professionals.
 It focuses on core IT skills necessary for entry-level roles like technical support, help desk, or desktop support.
 For more details:

-• Exam cost: $246 per exam (varies by region; discounts available for students or via vouchers)
+Exam cost: $246 per exam (varies by region; discounts available for students or via vouchers)

-• Certification validity:
+Certification validity:

-• The CompTIA A+ certification is valid for three years
+The CompTIA A+ certification is valid for three years

-• It can be renewed through the CompTIA Continuing Education (CE) program
+It can be renewed through the CompTIA Continuing Education (CE) program

 Want to see if you’re exam-ready?
 Try our free CompTIA A+ Practice Test with real exam-style questions and instant feedback.